USPS reports $9.5B net loss in FY 2024, does not expect to hit ‘break even’ goal next year

 “We will reform legacy business rules that are no longer tailored to today’s volume and product mix, and that force USPS to make costly, expensive and inefficient actions, such as executing a trip in the morning and another trip in the evening, every day to every office, no matter how far that office is from the processing plant, or how much mail there is to pick up,” DeJoy said.

-DeJoy said this effort could save USPS up to $3.7 billion annually, and is essential to USPS to remaining “financially self-sufficient while continuing to deliver to every address across the nation.”
+DeJoy said this effort could save USPS up to $3.7 billion annually, and is essential to USPS to remain “financially self-sufficient while continuing to deliver to every address across the nation.”

 “I will emphasize this is not an initiative to slow down the mail for rural America, close post offices or pursue draconian cost cuts,” DeJoy said.
 “This is a rationalized and methodical initiative to save the Postal Service for generations to come.”

-While USPS deploys “extraordinary measures” each election to prioritize the delivery of ballots ahead of regular mail, DeJoy said the agency’s performance demonstrates it is ready to handle a surge of mail and packages during this year’s peak holiday season.
+While USPS deploys “extraordinary measures” each election to prioritize the delivery of ballots over regular mail, DeJoy said the agency’s performance demonstrates it is ready to handle a surge of mail and packages during this year’s peak holiday season.

 “Just as with your vote, you can count on us to deliver holiday packages and mail throughout the nation,” DeJoy said.